hyperledger/besu-docs/docs/Concepts/Data-Storage-Formats.md

     Using `--bonsai-maximum-back-layers-to-load` doesn't affect the size of the database being stored, only how far back to load.
     This means there is no "safe minimum" value to use with this option.

-### Fast syncing nodes
+### Syncing nodes

-With forest mode, your node can use [fast synchronization](Node-Types.md#run-a-full-node) as normal.
+With forest mode, your node can use [fast sync](Node-Types.md#fast-synchronization) as normal.
-Your node can fast sync from other nodes and other nodes can fast sync to your node.
+Your node can fast sync to other nodes and other nodes can fast sync to your node.

-You can fast sync from other nodes using Bonsai, but other nodes cannot fast sync to a Bonsai node.
+You can fast sync to other nodes using Bonsai, but other nodes cannot fast sync to a Bonsai node.
 Bonsai stores data at a point-in-time.
-Fast synchronization messages request node data by-hash at a point-in-time (pivot block), thousands of blocks back during the sync.
-This limitation will be addressed once the [snap-sync protocol](https://github.com/ethereum/devp2p/blob/master/caps/snap.md) is implemented.
+Fast sync messages request node data by-hash at a point-in-time (pivot block), thousands of blocks back during the sync.

+With Bonsai, your node can [snap sync](Node-Types.md#snap-synchronization) to other nodes and other nodes can snap sync to your node.